 The first 10 adopted crab to file across the finish line will be deemed the consecutive winners.
 Cash prizes will be awarded per the following schedule:

-5. An alternate prize of one-million dollars (US $1,000,000) will be paid to the adopter of a crab that is identified in a contract ("Contract") between the Presenter and OddsOn Promotions (OOP) and that crosses the finish line in the position stated in the Contract.
-Payment of the one-million dollar prize will be made over a 40 year annuity and is subject to all provisions, schedules and specifications stated in the Contract.
+5. An alternate grand prize of $40,000 in cash will be paid to the adopter of a crab that is identified in a contract ("Contract") between the Presenter and American Media & Social Promotions (AMSP) Prize Promotions and that crosses the finish line in the position stated in the Contract.
+Award of the prize will be made and is subject to all provisions, schedules and specifications stated in the Contract.
 In no event will the Presenter or Participating Clubs, nor their officers, nor members, be liable for the payment of the prize except through the mechanism of the Contract.
-If the crab identified as the winner according to the terms stated in the Contract has not been adopted, then it is owned by the Beaufort Rotary Club and the one-million dollar prize will be awarded to the Club.
-Multiple prizes will not be awarded and in the event the winner of the one-million dollar prize is also the winner of another prize (see above schedule), the adopter will be required to elect which prize to accept.
+If the crab identified as the winner according to the terms stated in the Contract has not been adopted, then it is owned by the Beaufort Rotary Club and the grand prize will be awarded to the Club.
+Multiple prizes will not be awarded and in the event the winner of the grand prize is also the winner of another prize (see above schedule), the adopter will be required to elect which prize to accept.
 Any prizes not accepted will revert to Presenter and will become part of the proceeds of the event.
-Presenter and Participating Clubs make no representation as to the ability of OOP to make the payments and in any event a winner of this alternate prize may look only to OOP for payment.
+Presenter and Participating Clubs make no representation as to the ability of GPP to make the payments and in any event a winner of this alternate prize may look only to GPP for payment.